csevipinmenon/csevipinmenon/readme.md

 ## 🔹 About Me

 I am pursuing a B.Tech in Computer Science and Engineering.
-I work as a Full-Stack Web Developer (MERN) with hands-on experience in machine learning and data-driven systems.
+I work as a Full-Stack Web Developer (MERN) with hands-on experience in Data Scientist and data-driven systems.
 I build real-world applications, practice data structures and algorithms, and develop practical AI use cases.
-Currently focusing on backend architecture, system design fundamentals, and applied machine learning.
+Currently focusing on backend architecture, system design fundamentals, and applied Artificial Intelligence .
-Actively strengthening skills in Express.js, TensorFlow, NLP, and scalable application design.
+Actively strengthening skills in Express.js, Scikit-learn,Keras,TensorFlow, NLP, and scalable application design.

 ---